Sonys9/CMP/README.md

  - It uses Asyncio for blazing fast perfomance.
  - [working on it] RSA Encryption gives best encryption for your messages.
 It creates the simple certificate for sharing the public key and other stuff.
  - [working on it] Supports all type of files (including images).
- - [working on it] Supports SNMP for delivering your messages or getting them.
+ - [working on it] Supports SMTP for delivering your messages or getting them.
  - [working on it] Built-in antispam (you also can modify the algorithm!), mail-ban and ip-ban.
  - [working on it] You can delete your mails.